Tyrrhenika: Background

 The text and its division in books (the number twenty, two decades, was maybe a memory and a tribute to Titus Livius) are mentioned in a quotation in Suetonius.

 Claudius' work was not the first dedicated to the Etruscans in the classical world.
-The Aristotelian school had already produced the Tyrrhènon nomina, and Theophrastus a work entitled Peri Tyrrhènon.
+The Aristotelian school had already produced the Tyrrhènon nomima, and Theophrastus a work entitled Peri Tyrrhènon.
 During the reign of Augustus then the Etruscans were back in fashion, as shown by the interest shown in them by Virgil, Maecenas, Verrius Flaccus and Dionysius of Halicarnassus.

 The emperor's interest in Etruscology was boosted by his marriage to Plautia Urgulanilla, whose grandmother Urgulania belonged to the originally Etruscan Urgulania gens.
 The Urgulanii were one of Tarquinii's most prominent and conservative families, and through this marriage they had practically adopted Augustus' young grandson.
 The marriage to Urgulanilla possibly gave him access to first-hand information about the Etruscans.
 In particular, he could have gained access to Elogia of the noble families of this Etruscan city, some fragments of which, bearing the name of the Urgulania gens, were found in the Tarquinian Acropolis and published in 1948.
 Moreover, it is likely that he knew the Etruscan language, and that he drew information both from earlier Latin authors and from original Etruscan works, which were still available in the first century AD.

 The work was not the first compiled by Claudius: in fact, it was preceded by some writings written during his adolescence, which have also been lost.

 Claudius was proverbial for his pedantry and his sterile erudition, which led him to be only a compiler of already published sources, so one might have expected a work of little value, nothing more than a compilation of the available works on the subject in Latin and Greek.
 In this case, however, his marriage to the scion of an important Tuscan family, which gave him first-hand knowledge of the Etruscan environment, leads one to suspect a work of quality.
 The emperor was so proud of Tyrrhenika that he had it publicly read in the Library of Alexandria on alternate days with another of his works, Carchedonica, also in Greek and lost, on the Carthaginians.